 Cyberspace is an essential infrastructure for business and government worldwide.
-Vicious cyber attacks are now a daily occurrence, making the global digital environment increasingly unpredictable and unstable.
-Whether you are responsible for governance, business, or simply monitoring your own personal information, cyber risk is extremely difficult to evaluate.
+Vicious cyber attacks and other disruptions are now a daily occurrence, making the global digital environment increasingly unpredictable and unstable.
+Whether you are responsible for governance, business, or simply monitoring your own personal information, cyber risk is extremely difficult to manage.

-Working with government, business and civil society leaders from around the world, the institute's cyberspace program has highlighted three objectives to be pursued towards a safer and more secure Internet:
+Working with government, business and civil society leaders from around the world, the program has highlighted three objectives to be pursued towards a safer and more secure Internet:

 - Enhance deterrence against malicious cyber activities;

 - Improve the security of Internet products and services;